 24 Jul 2018

-Make it worth more by rewarding staff with a Prezzee eGift Card
+Make it worth more by rewarding staff Corporate Gifts from Prezzee

-That it’s important to reward staff for doing things well won’t be news to anyone.
-Recognising and rewarding achievement or improvement is considered HR 101 - a total no-brainer.
+That it’s important to reward staff with corporate gifts for doing things well won’t be news to anyone.
+Recognising and rewarding achievements or improvements is considered HR 101 - a total no-brainer.
 The link between recognition and motivation is made at school.
 There, a gold star, a dojo point, or one of those coveted scratch and sniff stickers on a report or assignment made all that effort feel worthwhile.
 It was enough of a buzz to get you through at least another week of homework and good behaviour.

-A brief online survey of the literature on staff reward programs is enough to give an idea of just how challenging it can be to get a successful reward program in place.
+A brief online survey of the literature on staff reward programs and corporate gifts and incentives is enough to give an idea of just how challenging it can be to get a successful reward program in place.
 There’s a lot at stake, after all.
 Research shows that effective recognition in the workplace is linked to:

-Retention – employees who feel valued are more likely to stay;
+Retention – employees who feel valued via different incentives or corporate gifts are more likely to stay;

 Reputation – recognition and reward contributions to a positive workplace culture that creates loyalty within and external admiration; and

-Relationships – employees who feel adequately rewarded develop more positive relationships with colleagues, managers, and supervisors.
+Relationships – employees who feel adequately rewarded with corporate gifts and incentives develop more positive relationships with colleagues, managers, and supervisors.

-Gift cards and vouchers have long been a popular choice for a staff reward.
+Gift cards and vouchers are a great corporate gift option and have long been a popular choice for a staff reward.
 Part of the appeal is that they deliver a double whammy of good feeling – first when the voucher or gift card itself is received, and then again when it is spent.